lpanjwani/s3-explorer/README.md

     - **Testing**: This section provides instructions for running the test suite for both backend project.

+    Please refer to the README.md inside the `backend-nest` for detailed instructions.

 3. **NextJs Frontend**: This section contains the setup and configuration for the Next.js frontend.

     - **Development Setup**: This subsection outlines the prerequisites for running the frontend and provides instructions for installation.